 Will my minimum repayment amount change if I redraw from my personal loan?

-No. Your minimum repayment amount does not change when you access your redraw.
+No, your minimum repayment amount does not change when you redraw.

 Can I schedule a redraw online for a later date?

-No. Redraw in online banking is instant and funds will appear be transferred at once from your home loan to your Great Southern Bank account.
+No, redraw via online banking is instant.
+Redrawn funds will be transferred immediately from your home loan to your Great Southern Bank Account.

-If you’ve redrawn accidently, you can transfer these funds from your Great Southern Bank Account back into your home loan account and the transfer will happen immediately.
+If you’ve redrawn accidently, you can transfer these funds from your Great Southern Bank Account back into your personal loan account immediately.

 Important Information